wjbeshore/welcome_page/readme.md

 Project that will be a welcome page in browser.
 Will use Node.JS backend to pull weather information, todo list, calendar, and quote from api's and database.
 Frontend using typical web development languages and EJS.
+Using database and user management it will also be saved for future user sessions.